Before we compare Webull Vs Robinhood, we should talk a bit about investing in general.

 In general, I strongly recommend the first option, especially for newer investors.
 It’s safe, you’ll outperform most active traders, and it’s much less time-consuming.

-If you agree, stop reading this article and check out this one instead, where I go over 2 of the best Robo Advisors on the market and list the pros and cons of each.
+If you agree, stop reading this article and check out one of the following posts instead:

 However, many people simply aren’t satisfied putting all their money into a Robo Advisor.
 Maybe you’re convinced that you’ve perfected a strategy to always pick winning stocks, or maybe you’re just bored with passive investing and want to have some fun actively trading.